HenryFordham/HVS_SD_JND/README.md

 ### Running
 `$ python test.py  --path /data/xy/data/kodak/ --lmbda=10` \
 The three-channel-PSNR of the distorted images and original images will be generated.
---lmbda is the distortion parameter of the HVS-SD-JND --path is the testing data path.
+`--lmbda` is the distortion parameter of the HVS-SD-JND.
+`--path` is the testing data path.

 ## Citation
 ```bibtex